 We draw on a diverse range of skills and talents to be the successful company we are and firmly believe that every employee is entitled to an equal right to opportunities.
-We enjoy and value our diversity and promote equality and respect for all.
-No individual or potential candidate receives more or less favourable treatment based on their age, race, colour, religion, beliefs, nationality, national origin, ethnicity, gender, sexual orientation, marital or civil partnership status, disability, pregnancy or maternity, responsibility for dependants, political or personal convictions, membership of trade unions, or any other attribute or quality.
+We enjoy our diversity and promote equality and respect for all, operating an inclusive environment where everyone is welcome and valued.
+No person receives more or less favourable treatment based on their age, race, colour, religion, beliefs, nationality, national origin, ethnicity, gender, sexual orientation, marital or civil partnership status, disability, pregnancy or maternity, responsibility for dependants, political or personal convictions, membership of trade unions, or any other attribute or quality.
 We do not tolerate harassment or bullying on any grounds and act respectfully towards all.

-- Respect people's differences and treat everyone with dignity and respect. - Create an inclusive culture in which everyone feels valued as an individual and is motivated to give their best in their job. - Provide equality of opportunity to all current and potential employees across the employment cycle and treat individuals in a fair and consistent manner. - Ensure the people we recruit share the same values, behaviours and attitudes as our business. - Appoint, promote and reward people based on merit. - Support every individual to achieve their potential. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.
+- Create an inclusive culture in which everyone feels valued as an individual and is motivated to give their best in their job. - Respect people's differences and treat everyone with dignity and decency. - Provide equality of opportunity to all current and potential employees and treat individuals in a fair and consistent manner. - Ensure the people we recruit share the same values, behaviours and attitudes as our business. - Appoint, promote and reward people based on merit. - Support every individual to achieve their potential. - Ensure we understand and comply with all relevant laws, policies and procedures. - Ask if we are unclear about how to do the right thing. - Speak up if we see or suspect wrongdoing.